Paulescu/adversarial-machine-learning/README.md

 # Breaking deep learning models with adversarial examples 😈

+> "Or maybe it's just that beautiful things are so easily broken by the world.”
+> Cassandra Clare, City of Fallen Angels

 #### Table of Contents
 1. [What is this repo about?](#what-is-this-repo-about)
 2. [Quick setup](#quick-setup)